-The plugins have to be created as .so (or under windows : .dll) files which should be symlinked or copied to the Plugin sub folder.
-The cmake build system automatically places the plugins in the right folders on all supported platforms.
-The Plugins are then loaded on startup of the core application (they may also be loaded at runtime later).
+The plugins have to be created as .so (or under windows : .dll) files which should be symlinked or copied to the Plugin subfolder.
+OpenFlipper distinguishes between 32/64-bit plugin versions and max or dbg (release/debug) versions.
+So the compiled plugins have to reside in the right subdir of Plugins.
+The Plugins are loaded on startup of the application (they may also be loaded at runtime later).

-The interface between the core and the plugins is managed via simple interfaces based on the signal/slot metaphor of QT.
+The interface between the core and the plugins is managed via simple interfaces based on the signal/slot metaphor of qt.
 Your plugins have to be derived from these interfaces.
-You don't have to implement all functions or signals of the interfaces you include.
-The BaseInterface has to be included in every plugin.
+You dont have to implement all functions or signals of the interfaces you include.
+This has only to be done for the BaseInterface which must be implemented by every plugin.
 See the BaseInterface Documentation for details.

-Unimplemented functions will be left unconnected from the core and won't have any impact on the applications speed or stability.
+Unimplemented functions will be left unconnected from the core and wont have any impact on the applications speed or stability.
 As stated above, every plugin has to be derived from the BaseInterface.
 This is the basic factory which makes the core aware of the plugin.
-The BaseInterface::name() and the BaseInterface::description() of the plugin is exported via the BaseInterface.
+The name and the description of the plugin is exported via the baseinterface.
 The initialization of each plugin is done via this interface too.
-See Plugin Initialization for an overview of OpenFlipper's startup and initialization calls.
+See Dataflow for an overview of OpenFlipper's data flow and interface function calls.

-After this interface of the plugin is successfully processed all other interfaces will be initialized and connected to the core.
-For details about the individual interfaces see the Plugin Interfaces Documentation.
+After this interface of the plugin is sucessfully processed all other interfaces will be initialized and connected to the core.
+For details about the individual interfaces see their documentation.
+Plugin Interfaces

 LoadSaveInterface::load( QString _file, DataType _type, int& _id) tries to load file with file name _file of type _type, _id contains the new created object's id or -1 if loading failed.
 OpenFlipper will then create all the necessary scene graph nodes such that the developer generally does not need to know in detail how to create and add the required nodes to the scene.